Reichsmarine

-The Reichsmarine (State Navy) was the name of the German Navy during the Weimar Republic and first two years of Nazi Germany.
+The Reichsmarine ('Reich Navy') was the name of the German Navy during the Weimar Republic and first two years of Nazi Germany.
 It was the naval branch of the Reichswehr, existing from 1919 to 1935.
-In 1935, it became known as the Kriegsmarine (War Navy), a branch of the Wehrmacht; a change implemented by Adolf Hitler.
+In 1935, it was renamed as the Kriegsmarine (War Navy), a branch of the Wehrmacht; a change implemented by Adolf Hitler.
 Many of the administrative and organizational tenets of the Reichsmarine were then carried over into the organization of the Kriegsmarine.

 Vorläufige Reichsmarine

 The Vorläufige Reichsmarine (lit.
 'Provisional Reich Navy') was formed after the end of World War I from the Imperial German Navy.

 The provisions of the Treaty of Versailles restricted the German Navy to 15,000 men and no submarines, while the fleet was limited to six pre-dreadnought battleships, six light cruisers, twelve destroyers, and twelve torpedo boats.
 Replacements for the outdated battleships were restricted to a maximum size of 10,000 tons.